pyTooling/pyTooling/doc/Tutorials/TerminalApplication.rst

 .. hint::

    Every code example on this page is a complete, runnable program in :file:`tests/example/TerminalApplication`, and each one is imported and exercised by the unit tests.
-What is shown here is what runs.

 .. _TUTORIAL/TerminalApplication/Step1: